Graph cuts always find a global optimum for Potts models (with a catch): How ``bad'' are solutions to perturbations?

+The first constraint ensures that $x$ is a valid labeling, and the second constraint ensures (by Lemma \ref{lem:theta-x-enough}) that $x \in \mathcal{S}(\theta)$.
+Now we focus on simplifying the optimality constraint.
 Let $x$ be an optimal labeling in the instance with objective $\theta^x$.
-By Theorem \ref{thm:localglobal}, for all LP-feasible points $y \in L(G)$, we have that $\dot{\theta^x}{x} \le \dot{\theta^x}{y}$.
+By Theorem \ref{thm:exactpert}, for all LP-feasible points $y \in L(G)$, we have that $\dot{\theta^x}{x} \le \dot{\theta^x}{y}$.
 That is, the local LP relaxation is tight on this instance---even though $x$ is an integer solution, its objective value $\dot{\theta^x}{x}$ is as good as that of any fractional solution.
 This allows us to rewrite the optimality constraint using the following valid constraint:

-Note that if the local LP relaxation were not tight on the instance with objective $\theta^x$ (as guaranteed by Theorem \ref{thm:localglobal}), this constraint would be invalid.
+Note that if the local LP relaxation were not tight on the instance with objective $\theta^x$ (as guaranteed by Theorem \ref{thm:exactpert}), this constraint would be invalid.
 Even with this simplification, the dependence of $\theta^x$ on $x$ makes it unclear whether the new constraint is convex.
-Because $x$ is a vertex of $M(G)$, it only takes values in $\{0,1\}$, so we can rewrite $w^x(u,v)$ from \eqref{eqn:wx-defn} as a linear function of $x$:
+Because $x$ is a vertex of $M(G)$, it only takes values in $\{0,1\}$, so we can rewrite $w^x_{uv}$ from \eqref{eqn:wx-defn} as a linear function of $x$: